 As part of continuous improvement, the APC receives reports on national SCR and any actions that can be taken locally from recommendations.
-As part of this ongoing process a workshop was held in Tayside on 25 January from Glasgow Council in relation to Mrs Ash and the learning that resulted.
+As part of this ongoing process a workshop was held in Tayside on 25 January from Glasgow Council in relation to Mrs. Ash and the learning that resulted.
 Workshop held on the day identified local actions which included developing guidance on assessment of capacity and commission training for AWI especially in relation to Power of Attorneys.

-7.3 Learning From ASP Thematic Inspections
+7.3 Learning from ASP Thematic Inspections

-During 2017, the Care Inspectorate, Her Majesty's Inspectorate of Constabulary and Health Improvement Scotland inspected Adult Support and Protection services in several partnership areas across Scotland.
-This was the first time any of the Scottish inspection bodies had scrutinised Adult Support and Protection.
+During 2017, the Care Inspectorate, Her Majesty's Inspectorate of Constabulary and Health Improvement Scotland inspected adult support and protection services in a number of partnership areas across Scotland.
+This was the first time any of the Scottish scrutiny bodies had scrutinised adult support and protection.
 The scrutiny focused on outcomes for adults at risk of harm, the partnership's actions to make sure adults at risk of harm are safe, protected, supported, involved, and consulted, as well as leadership for adult support and protection.
 The six adult protection partnerships inspected were selected to reflect the diverse geography and demography of Scotland.

 After publication of the results and recommendations in July 2018, Tayside organised a visit to North Ayrshire on 12 December 2018 to discuss process, findings and ascertain the learning that could benefit our partnership.
-Some areas identified were:
+Some of areas identified were